 Proof: Follows from Th.
-8 (for all possible pairs except fes/fes) and 10 (for the pair fes/fes). \Box
+8 (for all possible pairs exceptfes/fes) and 10 (for the pair fes/fes). $\Box$

 To conclude, the rough union of two sets of rules belonging to different decidable classes almost always leads to undecidability.
-The precise study of interactions between rules, as done in (BLMS09), is thus a promising approach.
-DE-DUCTION is decidable when the graph of rule dependencies has no circuit (we have the aGRD class).
+The precise study of interactions between rules, as done in [BLMS09], is thus a promising approach.
+DEDUCTION is decidable when the graph of rule dependencies has no circuit (we have the aGRD class).
 Even more interesting is the fact that when all connected components of this graph are fes (resp. fus, resp. bts), then the set of rules is a fes (resp. fus, resp. bts).
-By combining abstract classes we are able to effectively combine concrete classes implementing their behavior, and thus take all classes presented here into account, as well as those we are not yet aware of.
+This combination of abstract classes effectively combines any concrete classes implementing their behavior, and thus takes all classes presented here into account as well as those we are not yet aware of .
 With additional conditions on this graph, it is possible to combine a bts and a fus into a new decidable class (that strictly contains both bts and fus) using a mixed forward/backward chaining algorithm.
 This shows that using abstract classes is a powerful method for building generic decidability results.

-Perspectives
+7 Perspectives

 We have pointed out the interest of precisely studying interactions between rules to enlarge decidable cases.
-Two techniques for encoding these interactions can be found in the literature and have been mentioned previously: one relies on the graph of rule dependencies and the other on a graph of position dependencies.
+Two techniques for encoding these interactions can be found in the literature and have been mentioned above: one relies on the graph of rule dependencies and the other on a graph of position dependencies.
 Both graphs encode different kinds of interactions between rules.
-We are currently investigating a method combining these two techniques with the aim of gaining greater insight into interactions between rules.
+We are currently investigating a method that combines these two techniques with the aim of gaining greater insight into interactions between rules.

-Other future work includes precise studies of DEDUCTION complexity for all concrete decidable cases (pursuing the results in (BM02) and (CGK08)).
+Other future work includes precise studies of DEDUCTION complexity for all concrete decidable cases (pursuing the results in [BM02] and [CGK08]), including relationships with description logics tailored to solve similar problems (e.g. conjunctive query answering).